 A word that is so widely used and "practiced" by many.
 But, are we really meditating?
 Can one really "do" meditation?

-Meditation is not an escape from stresses or "pain" but rather a state of realization.
-Meditation is absolute, and it goes beyond time, space, conditions & limitations.
+Meditation is not an escape from stresses or "pain" but rather a state of realization, although it does provide such benefits.
+Meditation once achieved, even for a short moment is absolute, and it goes beyond time, space, conditions & limitations.
 As such, meditation is not really something we can "do" but much more of a situation that happens when the conditions are right at the point of the time.

 The state of meditation is beyond words.
 Meditation can only be experienced.

-Yoga as defined by Sage Patanjali in Yoga Sutra: "Yogash Chitta Vritti Nirodha" translated into English as "the stilling of the mind", meditation is thus the purpose of all practices that called themselves "yoga".
+Yoga as defined by Sage Patanjali in Yoga Sutra: "Yogash Chitta Vritti Nirodha" translated into English as "the stilling of the mind", meditation is thus the supposed core learning for all practices that call themselves "yoga", for the ultimate purpose of Samaadhi (self-realization).

 Stillness in action